pydata-johannesburg/website/README.md

 ## Project Structure

-The repository is organized as follows:
+The repository is organised as follows:

 - `_build/`: Contains the built HTML files and other generated content.
 - `_source/`: Contains the source files for the Sphinx documentation.